Let’s say you are hurt on the job. You tear your shoulder while lifting a large box overhead.

 You breathe a sigh of relief

-But a few weeks later that sigh of relief is interrupted.
+But a few weeks later, that sigh of relief is interrupted.
 You’re having trouble breathing.
 A lot of trouble.
 Your wife calls 911, and an ambulance rushes you to the hospital.
 There’s a blood clot in your lung.
-If the doctor determines this clot was likely the result of your shoulder surgery (a known risk of any surgery), workers’ compensation insurance is responsible for paying all medical expenses related to the blood clot too.
+If the doctor determines this clot was likely the result of your shoulder surgery (a known risk of any surgery), workers’ compensation insurance should be responsible for paying all medical expenses related to the blood clot, too.

 Seems black and white.

-Yet unfortunately, these situations are not black and white.
+Yet unfortunately, these situations are not always black and white.
 They can often be grey.
 Very grey.
-More often than not we’ve found that some insurance companies may deny payment of these common complications, which will leave you – the injured worker who just wants to heal and go back to work – in the red.
+We’ve found that some insurance companies may deny payment of these common complications, which will leave you – the injured worker who just wants to heal and go back to work – in the red.
 Paying bills out of pocket or just not able to afford the care the doctor says you need.